 We collect data bi-annually on which local government areas (LGAs) provide FOGO, GO or FO collection services.
 This is published in an interactive map which shows changes to organics collection services as they are rolled out.

 How to divert your organic waste from landfill

-Any scraps remaining can go in your FOGO bin.
-If your local council currently does not yet offer FOGO collection services, you can still prevent organic waste from going to landfill.
-If you have space at home, you can use a compost bin or worm farm.
-Composting and worm farms break down food waste aerobically.
-This helps reduce greenhouse gas emissions while creating rich compost fertiliser for your garden.
+Any remaining scraps can go in your FOGO bin.
+If your local council currently does not yet offer FOGO collection services, you can compost at home or use a local food scraps collector.
+This will help reduce greenhouse gas emissions while creating rich compost fertiliser for your garden.